5rahim/seanime/README.md

 ## About

-Seanime is a free and open-source media server built around AniList and other anime APIs to provide a seamless experience for anime and manga enthusiasts.
+Seanime is a free and open-source media server built around APIs to provide a seamless experience for anime and manga enthusiasts.
 It combines a lightweight server and a user-friendly web interface to manage and consume your local anime library, download new episodes, find new shows, read and download manga chapters, and more.